 It’s the process of analyzing sentiments or feedback to determine the tone they carry, whether it’s positive, negative, or neutral.
 Sentiment Analysis helps in categorizing the texts with polarity to conclude.
 It is mainly the use of natural language processing to extract emotional information.
-In business settings, sentiment analysis is widely used to analyze customer feedback, detect spam mails, etc.
+In business settings, sentiment analysis is widely used to analyze customer feedback, detect spam mail, etc.

 Point to Remember

 A Dataiku account should be created with the same email which is used in Snowflake to partner connect.
 If not, then account integration and instance creation should be done.
 All the column names used in the blog refer to the sample dataset.